screeps/docs/api/source/StructureLab.md

 {% api_method transfer 'target, resourceType, [amount]' A '{"deprecated": "Please use [`Creep.withdraw`](#Creep.withdraw) instead."}' %}

-Transfer resource from this structure to a creep.
-The target has to be at adjacent square.
-You can transfer resources to your creeps from hostile structures as well.
+Transfer resource from this structure to a creep. 目标必须在相邻的方格里。 You can transfer resources to your creeps from hostile structures as well.

 {% api_method_params %}
 target : <a href="#Creep">Creep</a>